 ACC’s Employment and Training Department promotes the economic self-sufficiency of clients and provides qualified workers to local employers through the delivery of cost-effective, high quality employment, training, and education services.

-ACC’s Work First/JET Program contracts the City of Detroit and the balance of Oakland County to provide various job training programs for job seekers and employers to meet their training and employment needs.
-The following services are provided by this program that helped reduce public assistance by 75 percent:
+ACC’s Oakland County PATH Program provides various job training programs for job seekers and employers to meet their training and employment needs.
+The following services are provided by this program that helped reduce public assistance:

 • Job Counseling and Placement